ccincotti3/OmniPolls/README.md

 # OmniPolls

-OmniPolls is web application inspired by Poll Everywhere built on ReactJS + Rails
+OmniPolls is a live polling web application inspired by Poll Everywhere built on ReactJS + Rails